FAQ

 What can I put into it?

 As much as you want.
 You can use tPP to meet a college course requirement, pre-code the minimum number of cases bi-weekly, skip optional meetings, exclude yourself from special projects, and quit after your initial one-year commitment is over.
 If you did this, we would not hold it against you, and would be happy to serve as a professional reference.
 On the other hand, the people who have gotten the most out of tPP—the most intellectually, professionally, and academically—found a way to specialize their focus.
 Some focused on particular political groups—eco-terrorists, militias, anti-abortion militants—or certain demographic areas—dual citizens, racial groups, geographic regions—or functions of the project—auditing, training, updating cases, or analyzing data.
-If you decide to find an area of the project you would like to explore further, I am happy to help you utilize the project and its data in whatever way is helpful.
+If you decide to find an area of the project you would like to explore further, we are happy to help you utilize the project and its data in whatever way is helpful.
 You can put into tPP as much as you would like.
-You can think about us only during the 3-hours per week it takes to complete your work, or it can be something you think about in your down time.
+You can think about us only during the 3 hours per week it takes to complete your work, or it can be something you think about in your downtime.
 Some have put in a few days, and many of us have been at it for years.
-Many have come and made the project so much better by their insight, labor, fortitude, brilliance, and care.
-I hope you will be one of these tPPers.
+Many have come and made the project so much better with their insight, labor, fortitude, brilliance, and care.
+We hope you will be one of these tPPers.

 Questions for those interested in accessing tPP data?